joesixpack/stakewars-III-challenges/5/README.md

 ![image](https://user-images.githubusercontent.com/23145642/188014037-4b8a1950-6dd9-4ef5-a048-e72fdf761c42.png)

-If you see any screens like this (should be four or five), just press enter:
+If you see any screens like this (should be at least five), just press enter:

 ![image](https://user-images.githubusercontent.com/23145642/188014257-fa6ed042-d168-4c1f-b616-a032a9debb17.png)